JordanAdeoye/MODIS-LST-Reconstruction/README.md

 ## Repository Structure

 ├── download_era5/                # Scripts and data for downloading ERA5 datasets

 │   ├── 2m_temp_2022_2024_africa/ # Where Era5 2m temperature data is stored

 │   ├── skin_temp_2022_2004_africa/ # Where Era5 Skin temperature data is stored

 │   ├── download_era5_2mtemp/     # Scripts for 2m temperature download

+│   └── download_era5_skintemp/   # Scripts for skin temperature download

+│

+├── download_modis/               # Scripts for downloading MODIS LST products

+│   ├── download_mod11a1_africa.sh

+│   └── download_myd11a1_africa.sh

+│

+├── era5_modis_interpolation/     # Python scripts for interpolating ERA5 to MODIS grid (the prepares it for training)

+│

+├── era5_remapped/                # ERA5 remapping configurations

+│

+├── preprocessing/                # Preprocessing Modis data(QA assessment, saving if the image was taken to a different(day or night) and saving it to netcdf)

+│

+├── preprocessing_era5/           # Preprocessing Era5 data(rewrite to netcdf and then merge into a single netcdf file)

+## Repository Structure

+├── download_era5/                # Scripts and data for downloading ERA5 datasets
+│   ├── 2m_temp_2022_2024_africa/ # Where Era5 2m temperature data is stored
+│   ├── skin_temp_2022_2004_africa/ # Where Era5 Skin temperature data is stored
+│   ├── download_era5_2mtemp/     # Scripts for 2m temperature download